header-logotype

 Things to Avoid After Lice Treatment

-Contact LiceDoctors if You Suspect a Reinfestation
+Contact LiceDoctors If You Suspect a Reinfestation

 These tiny sesame seed-sized parasites cause parents disproportionately huge stress.
 When you've "done it all" and the head lice seem to be returning, don't get down on yourself.
 There are so many head lice treatment methods out there that just don't work reliably.